Coroner in Molly Russell Inquest rules that Meta and Pinterest must send executives to give evidence in person - Sep 2022

 Jessica is co-author of the sections on breach of Convention Rights in Kennedy and Grubb’s Principles of Medical Law, and has contributed to several chapters in Dingeman’s Protections for Religious Rights.
 Prior to coming to the Bar, Jessica ran a series of human rights workshops in schools with the charity Tolerance International.

 Jessica regularly represents families and other interested persons at inquests.
 Her cases have included prison deaths, medical deaths, and deaths arising out of the failure of medical equipment, and she has a particular interest in cases concerning mental health care.
 She has experience acting in both Middleton and Jamieson inquests, and regularly advises on a wide range of issues of coronial law.

-Jessica developed an interest in VAT whilst working as a stagiaire for Advocate General Sharpston at the CJEU, and assisted on a number of cases for members of the indirect tax team during her pupillage.
-She was recently instructed as second junior to represent Baker McKenzie in a dispute concerning tax arrangement for pushed down debt following a leveraged acquisition, where Baker McKenzie ultimately succeeded by demonstrating that the Claimant had failed to challenge the Mexican tax authorities on the recoverability of the tax claimed (Symrise AG v Baker & McKenzie EWHC 912 (Comm).
+Since joining the Attorney-General’s C-Panel, she has acted on cases involving both direct and indirect tax.
+She was instructed as second junior to represent Baker McKenzie in a dispute concerning tax arrangement for pushed down debt following a leveraged acquisition, where Baker McKenzie ultimately succeeded by demonstrating that the Claimant had failed to challenge the Mexican tax authorities on the recoverability of the tax claimed (Symrise AG v Baker & McKenzie EWHC 912 (Comm)).

 Jessica Elliott successful in judicial review of consultation exercise - Nov 2017